Deploy your App using Azure Functions

 In the AZURE FUNCTIONS explorer, click the blue up arrow icon to deploy your app to Azure Functions.

-Choose Create New Resource Group, type a resource group name, like
+Choose Create New Resource Group, type a Resource Group name, like 'myResourceGroup' and press Enter.

 Choose a location in a region near you or near other services you may need to access.